billg-splunk/javashop-otel/README.md

 Ok let's triage this SOFTWARE ISSUE and skip directly to the traces.

-Click on shop service
+- Click on `shop` service

-click Traces ( right side )
+- Click Traces ( on the right side )

-Sort by Duration
+- Sort by Duration

-Select the longest duration trace ( or one of the obvious much longer ones )
+- Select the longest duration trace ( or one of the obvious much longer ones )

 ![LongTrace](https://user-images.githubusercontent.com/32849847/204347798-4f232b7f-7a7a-483f-9d61-f0b535e9ecf0.png)